sorgerlab/indra/doc/tutorials/machine_reading.rst

 ------------------------------------------

-If you want to run the whole pipeline in one go, you can run the script submit_reading_pipeline.py (in indra/tools/reading).
-On an cluster of Amazon EC2 nodes.
+If you want to run the whole pipeline in one go, you can run the script submit_reading_pipeline.py (in indra/tools/reading) on a cluster of Amazon EC2 nodes.
 The script divides up the jobs evenly among the nodes and cores.
 Usage::